Keyboard help!

 Bump, since I heard that I could get a cheaper keyboard; please leave your suggestions down below.
 If it's cheap and good, let me know.

 At the end it really matters what you are willing to sacrifice on a keyboard.
 You have to choose what kind of person you are.
 A gamer (which type?) or something else (like an accountant).
 Just tell me what you are and I'll keep suggestions going.
-It's
+It's the long road to take, but at the end, looking at your options is the best way to go.

 At the end it really matters what you are willing to sacrifice on a keyboard.
 You have to choose what kind of person you are.
 A gamer (which type?) or something else (like an accountant).
 Just tell me what you are and I'll keep suggestions going.
-It's
+It's the long road to take, but at the end, looking at your options is the best way to go.

 My first choice as a gamer would be the G. Skill Ripjaws KM70 RGB or non-RGB version (RGB means individual backlighting with 16.8 million colors).
 Unless you're a MMO player, this keyboard is incredible.
 It comes in at about 160-170$ CAD.
 The non-RGB version (with red backlighting) comes at about 120$.